Mitchell Fineran: 2022 (Purdue)

 Fineran held a 4.0 grade point average as he pursued a Master's degree in technology leadership and innovation, representing the Highest GPA on the Purdue Football Team (2022).
 As a Purdue Boilermaker, Fineran made 18-for-24 field goal attempts this season with a long of 46 yards and 42 kicks in both seasons to rank fourth in the program history.
 His 79.3 field goal percentage sits atop Purdue's career leaderboard by kickers with 15 or more attempts, making him the Purdue all-time career kicking leader.

 Fineran became very familiar to Purdue fans over his final two seasons as he closed out his collegiate career with legendary runs in Purdue kicker history with a 79.3% career field goal percentage.
 He also finishes his career 4th all-time in field goals, with 42 field goals made across his final two seasons with Purdue.

-Purdue had an overall successful season, going 8-6 on its way to the B1G Ten Championship game.
-Although the Boilermakers lost that game to Michigan, Fineran kicked five field goals setting a Big Ten Championship Record and tied for 1st Purdue all-time for field goals in a single game.
+Purdue had an overall successful season, going 8-6 on its way to the Big Ten Championship game.
+Although the Boilermakers lost that game to Michigan, Fineran kicked five field goals setting a Big Ten Championship Record and tied the Purdue all-time record for field goals in a single game.

 Fineran was named to the 2022 Lou Groza Award Preseason Watch List in his second season with the Purdue football program, as announced by the Palm Beach County Sports Commission.
 The honor is presented annually to the nation's top placekicker in college football.

-Fineran and the other three Boilermakers, Ben Furtney, Gus Hartwig, and Khordae Sydnor, earned Academic All-District Recognition and are advanced to the CSC Academic All-America ballot.
-He is also included in the Fall Academic All-Big Ten Honorees (2022) and represents the third team among the Preseason All-big ten teams as a kicker.
+Fineran and three other Boilermakers, Ben Furtney, Gus Hartwig, and Khordae Sydnor, earned Academic All-District Recognition and were advanced to the CSC Academic All-America ballot.
+He was also included in the 2022 Fall Academic All-Big Ten Honorees.